Manchester School of Samba - Since March 1995

 Manchester School of Samba is Anthony Watt trading as "Manchester School of Samba (click here for office contact details)".
 Manchester School of Samba (MSS), the first Samba School in the NW of England, formed in March 1995 to foster the appreciation

 of Brazilian Carnival culture through rhythm, melody, dance and simple costumes.

 MSS have provided an often life enhancing introduction to percussion and dance for hundreds of people as well as an opportunity for some to build on their knowledge and strengths, be inspired and make it part of their life.
 We currently have 50+ fully fledged members including dancers and drummers, and for special occasions also like to recruit a brass section and puppeteers.
 We focus on Brazilian Carnival Art forms, and teach rhythms & dances from different parts of Brazil at all levels from beginners to advanced and are open to all people.

 Scroll down this page for more information including pictures and even more videos!.

-With over a decade's experience of providing crowd stopping shows, inspirational workshops and courses for schools and colleges, and motivational team building for a range of corporate clients if you are organising a function or event or perhaps want your workforce to enjoy an activity as a team, we are sure MSS can help to provide that magical moment!
+With over a decade's experience of providing affordable crowd stopping shows, inspirational workshops and courses for schools and colleges, as well as motivational team building for a range of corporate clients if you are organising a function or event or perhaps want your workforce to enjoy an activity as a team, we are sure MSS can help to provide that magical moment!
 For more information scroll down for videos or click here...

 Can I Play?